inexorgame/site/content/wiki/Frequently-Asked-Questions.md

 However the Sauerbraten project is regarded (by its very small circle of private developers) to better remain as stable as possible.
 The [bus factor](https://en.wikipedia.org/wiki/Bus_factor) was just not high enough to keep on going for them after the lead developer hasn't had enough time for the project anymore.

-## Why didn't you start with another engine?
+## Why another engine?

-We do not want to remain in the state of creating an engine, without providing the Sauerbraten people with something they can play.
-Hence its an iterative process to get the fundamental changes and renewals _ready enough_, adding features and still keep a playable state.
+We found that the underlying mecanics that make Sauerbraten the game it is, are not necessarily hard to implement.
+We want to create something flexible enough, so the first goal is to recreate Sauerbraten with our tooling more easily, and get going from there.

 ## Will Inexor stay compatible with Cube2:Sauerbraten?